See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: User Study Details

 \subsubsection{Interface Design.}

 The user study was implemented and deployed using Gradio.
 Separate interfaces were created for the two eHMI modalities.
-Each interface consisted of five components: (1) a welcome page, (2) an introduction to general eHMI concepts and the specific modality, including two demonstration videos, (3) a demographic information section, (4) main rating pages for eight scenario–message pairs, and (5) an ending page.
+Each interface consisted of five components: (1) a welcome page, (2) an introduction to general concepts of eHMI and the specific modality, including two demonstration videos, (3) a demographic information section, (4) main rating pages for eight pairs of scenarios and messages, and (5) an ending page.
 The interface included a session-based resume function, allowing participants to continue later using their assigned ID.